 Member - November 2018 - November 2021

-Craig’s career encompasses architecture, project management, construction, real estate and development.
+Craig’s career encompasses architecture, project management, construction, real estate and property development.

 Ms Stephanie Johnston